victoriaalicex/aws-vpc-build/README.md

 ---

-## Mistakes Made and Fixed
+## Challenges Encountered and Lessons Learned

-**Wrong CIDR range** — initially typed `10.0.1.0/24` as the subnet when my VPC was `172.31.0.0/16`.
-These are different IP families — the subnet must be a slice of the parent VPC range.
+**Wrong CIDR range** — initially typed a subnet CIDR from a different IP family than the VPC.
+The subnet must be a slice of the parent VPC range.
+For example if the VPC is `10.0.0.0/16` the subnet must start with `10.0.x.x`.

 **Subnet overlap** — hit an overlap error because AWS default subnets already occupied part of the range.
-Fixed by checking existing subnets and picking a non-overlapping block.
+Fixed by checking existing subnets in the VPC console and picking a non-overlapping block.

 **Default VPC conflict** — originally launched the EC2 into the AWS default VPC instead of my custom one.
-The default VPC already had an IGW attached so I couldn't attach a second one.
+The default VPC already had an IGW attached so a second one could not be attached.
 Fixed by terminating everything and rebuilding with a custom VPC from scratch.

-**Security group open to 0.0.0.0/0** — initial setup had SSH open to the entire internet.
-Fixed by changing the source to My IP only.
+**Security group open to the internet** — initial setup had SSH open to all sources (`0.0.0.0/0`).
+Fixed by restricting the source to My IP only using the AWS dropdown which auto-detects your current public IP.

-**Local IP vs public IP** — entered `my local network ip redacted` (local network IP) instead of my public IP into the security group.
-AWS needs the public IP — fixed by using the My IP dropdown which auto-detects it.
+**Local IP vs public IP** — entered the local network IP assigned by my router instead of my public IP into the security group.
+AWS needs the public-facing IP — fixed by using the My IP dropdown rather than typing manually.
+This is why the SSH connection was timing out — AWS was expecting traffic from an address that would never arrive.

+**SSH key permissions** — learned that SSH refuses to connect if the `.pem` key file has loose permissions.
+The `chmod 400` command restricts the file so only the owner can read it, which is a security requirement enforced by the SSH client.

 ---